 - Sustaining transformation: 4) Improvement-driven, 5) Alignment-driven, and 6) Purpose-driven

 Why not reconcile your transformation approach with these strategies?
 What gaps might that exercise reveal?
-When a robust plan is the expected output from an Agendashift transformation mapping workshop, that's exactly what we do.
+Whenever a robust plan is the required output from an Agendashift transformation strategy workshop, that's exactly what we do.

-For the seventh strategy (the '+1' of the title), you'll have to read the paper!
+For the seventh strategy (the '+1' of the title), you'll have to read the paper.
+Request it here: